drighart/chuck-norris-app/README.md

-# The every day a joke app
+# The Chuck Norris App

 This example calls another API and shows the results on the mobile app.
 In this case, those are the jokes of Chuck Norris.